How to Become a Notary in Massachusetts

 Do I need a notary bond to become a notary in Massachusetts?

-Note: A notary public is liable to any person for damages that result from their negligence, errors, official malfeasance, or omissions.
+Note: Notary publics are liable to any person for damages that result from their negligence, errors, official malfeasance, or omissions.
 Massachusetts notaries are encouraged to purchase a notary E&O insurance policy to insure themselves against such claims.

 Do I need to order a notary stamp in Massachusetts?